castillohair/DaniO5P/README.md

 # DaniO5P: Predicting 5'UTR-mediated translation during zebrafish embryogenesis

-This repository contains code to train, evaluate, and interpret the Danio Optimus 5-Prime (DaniO5P) model from the publication "[The regulatory landscape of 5′ UTRs in translational control during zebrafish embryogenesis](https://www.biorxiv.org/content/10.1101/2023.11.23.568470v1)".
+This repository contains code to train, evaluate, and interpret the Danio Optimus 5-Prime (DaniO5P) model from [Reimão-Pinto MM, Castillo-Hair SM, Seelig G, Schier A. *The regulatory landscape of 5′ UTRs in translational control during zebrafish embryogenesis.* bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.11.23.568470v1).

-# Contents
+## Contents

-- `00_data`: Data preprocessing.
-Computes mean ribosome loading (MRL) and differences in total RNA TPMs across timepoints, which are used later for model fitting.
+See Python scripts and Jupyter notebooks inside each folder for more details.

+### DaniO5P model
-- `01_length_model`: Calculate and evaluate a model on MRL and TPM differences only based on 5'UTR length.
+- [`length_model`](length_model): Calculate and evaluate a model on Mean Ribosome Load (MRL) and estimated changes in abundance only based on 5'UTR length.
 Compute predictions and residuals (measurements - predictions) for all MPRA sequences.
-- `02_cnn`: Train and evaluate an ensemble of convolutional neural network (CNN) models to predict the residuals of MRL and TPM differences based on sequence.
+- [`cnn`](cnn): Train and evaluate an ensemble of convolutional neural network (CNN) models to predict the residuals of MRL and estimated changes in abundance based on sequence.
-- `03_full_model_evaluation`: Compute performance metrics on the full DaniO5P (length + CNN) model, which are reported in the manuscript.
-In addition, notebook `evaluate_full_model.ipynb` computes full ensemble model predictions for all MPRA sequences, and can be used as a general example on how to use the full model.
+- [`full_model_evaluation`](full_model_evaluation): Compute performance metrics on the full DaniO5P (length + CNN) model, which are reported in the manuscript.
-- `04_interpretation`: Use DeepSHAP (see below) to calculate how each nucleotide in all MPRA sequences contributes to MRL predictions.
+- [`rnn`](rnn): Train and evaluate an ensemble of recurrent neural network (RNN) models to predict the residuals of MRL and estimated changes in abundance based on sequence.
+The RNN models can theoretically make predictions on sequences longer than those in the MRPA (238nt), but their accuracy in such sequences has not been validated.
+See notes at the beginning of the notebook inside and use with caution.

+### DaniO5P interpretation
+- [`contributions`](contributions): Calculate nucleotide contributions to MRL and abundance predictions, for every sequence in the MPRA.
 Generate nucleotide contribution plots.
-- `05_filter_motifs`: Extract motifs from the convolutional filters of the CNN models, cluster them, and calculate average motif contribution to MRL and TPM differences at each timepoint.
+- [`motifs`](motifs): Extract motifs from the convolutional filters of the CNN models.
+Calculate average motif contributions to MRL and estimated changes in abundance at each timepoint, and relate these to motif position, secondary structure, etc.
-- `utils`: Supporting code.

-More details are available in each of the notebook and code files within each folder.

-# Package requirements
+### DaniO5P basic tutorials
+TODO

+### Preprocessing and supporting code
+- [`preprocess_data`](preprocess_data): Data preprocessing.
+Computes MRL and estimated abundances from fraction TPMs, which are used for model training and analysis.
+- [`secondary_structure`](secondary_structure): Computes secondary structure metrics such as free energy and unpaired probabilities.
+These are used for motif analysis.
+- [`utils`](utils): Supporting code for sequence processing, model interpretation, and plotting.

+## Additional data

+Some files are too big to be included in this repository.
+The following must be downloaded separately:

+- Trained model weights: [TODO: add URL when available]
+- Calculated contribution scores for all MPRA sequences: [TODO: add URL when available]
+- Secondary structure calculation results: [TODO: add URL when available]

+## Requirements
 All of the code here was run in Python 3.9 with the following package version:
 - `matplotlib` 3.5.1
-- `numpy` 1.22.1
+- `numpy` 1.26.4
 - `pandas` 1.4.3
-- `scipy` 1.7.3
+- `scipy` 1.12.0
-- `seaborn` 0.12.2
+- `seaborn` 0.13.2
 - `logomaker` 0.8

-Most of the deep learning code here was run in `tensorflow` 2.4.
-The only exception is `04_interpretation/run_interpretation_in_avg_model.py`, which requires `tensorflow` 1.15 instead.
+- `tensorflow` 2.7
+- `nupack` 4.0.1.1 (for secondary structure calculations)
+- `prtpy` 0.8.2 (to compute chromosome-based data splits)

-Other software used includes:
+Other necessary software includes:
-- The DeepSHAP version at https://github.com/kundajelab/shap commit # 29d2ffab405619340419fc848de6b53e2ef0f00c for the code in `04_interpretation`.
+- The DeepSHAP version at https://github.com/castillohair/shap/tree/castillohair/genomics_mod commit # f77513e2e05eb63f4d3b17ec9f9d3569c930ad02 for the code in `contributions`.
+Adapted from the [Kundaje lab fork](https://github.com/kundajelab/shap) to work with tensorflow 2.
-- A modified version of `matrix-clustering` at https://github.com/castillohair/matrix-clustering_stand-alone, original from https://github.com/jaimicore/matrix-clustering_stand-alone, for the code in `05_filter_motifs`.
+- A modified version of `matrix-clustering` at https://github.com/castillohair/matrix-clustering_stand-alone, original from https://github.com/jaimicore/matrix-clustering_stand-alone, for the code in `motifs`.

-# Other requirements

-The following files must be downloaded separately:

-- Trained tensorflow models can be downloaded from [TODO: add URL when available]
-- Calculated contribution scores for all MPRA sequences can be downloaded from [TODO: add URL when available]